 The Mt Roskill community-led development initiative started a programme called ‘Roskill Champions’ to recognise and provide support for anyone from the neighbourhoods in the suburb to take the lead on something they felt passionate about.

 Watch the video about their first project that brought a community hall back to life, and learn how the community has become self-sufficient.

-Principle 5 - Adaptable planning and action informed by outcomes
+Principle 5 - Learn by doing

 Mangakino, a small town in the central North Island